TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Index.rst

 ..  versionchanged:: 13.0
-    The database type has changed from :sql:`int unsigned` to :sql:`bigint unsigned` when the field auto-generated.
+    The database type has changed from :sql:`int unsigned` to :sql:`bigint unsigned` when the field is auto-generated.
 This allows to store dates until 2106.

 The TCA type :php:`datetime` should be used to input values representing a